turtleship69/turtleship_/_projects/This website/writeup.md

 ## The idea
 I wanted to make a website that would be able to display my projects as well as have a blog and a few other random stuff.
 Inspired by my [friend's website](https://www.revisionland.com), I thought I'd write the whole thing in markdown and use a static site generator to convert it to html.
 HTML would've been easier.
 Very quickly I realised each section would require a custom "compiler".
-Quotation marks because it's not really being compited but rather converted from markdown to html.
+Quotation marks because it's not really being compiled but rather converted from markdown to html.
 Read on for a "brief" explanation of each.

 ## The blog
 This was fairly ~easy~ simple.
 I just needed to make a page that would display all the posts in a list and a page for each post.
 I just iterate though a folder of (folders of) markdown files and convert them to html, with a predefined html template and jinja2.